andyyhy/receipt_count_prediction/README.md

 -   Docker Pull: `docker pull andyyhy/receipt_count_prediction:latest`
 -   Docker run: `docker container run -d -p 8000:8000 -p 8001:8001 andyyhy/receipt_count_prediction:latest`

+### Usage

+Once the application is running:

+1. Navigate to the homepage.
+2. Enter a start and end date for the prediction range.
+3. Click the "Predict" button.
+4. The prediction results will be displayed on the page.

 ## Project Structure